Spotlight Sublist: 2020 - Immune Boosting

 Mina Shum

-Vancouver-based Shum is best-known for her feature films Double Happiness and Meditation Park, both starring Sandra Oh.
+Vancouver-based Shum is best known for her feature films Double Happiness and Meditation Park, both starring Sandra Oh.
 Her documentary Ninth Floor was on TIFF’s 2015 list of Canada’s top ten films.
-Other features include Long Life, Happiness and Prosperity; and Drive, She Said.
-Most recently, she has directed episodes of Frankie Drake Mysteries, Murdoch Mysteries and October Faction.
-She is currently directing the feature One (Nine).
+Other features include Long Life; Happiness and Prosperity; Drive She Said; and One (Nine).
+She has also directed episodes of Frankie Drake Mysteries, Murdoch Mysteries, The Good Doctor, and October Faction.

 Writer